scheinerman/AbstractLattices.jl/README.md

 This module defines `∨` (for join) and `∧` (for meet) as binary operators so other modules can import them for their own purposes.

+We also define `dist` so distance can be defined in various modules.

 ## Usage